Ion trap with gold-plated alumina: substrate and surface characterization: Introduction

 \section{Introduction}

 Trapped atomic ion is a preeminent system for developing a quantum computer~\cite{Leibfried03, Monroe13}.
-Nowadays, quantum gate operation and qubit measurement can be performed at a state-of-the-art level~\cite{Ballance2016, Gaebler2016, Crain2019}.
-Several quantum algorithms and error-correction codes were implemented recently~\cite{Debnath2016, Fluehmann2019, Erhard2021}, which would have given stronger impact if executed with more ion qubits.
+Nowadays, quantum gate operation and qubit measurement can be performed at state-of-the-art levels~\cite{Ballance2016, Gaebler2016, Crain2019}.
+Several quantum algorithms and error-correction codes were implemented recently~\cite{Debnath2016, Stricker2020, Erhard2021}, which would be extended with more ion qubits in the near future.
 As well, in order to realize quantum advantage~\cite{Arute2019, Wu2021} or to solve more practical problems~\cite{Montanaro2016, Moll2018} with the ions, it is needed to develop a trap device in which a very large number of qubits can be controlled and measured at high fidelities~\cite{Kielpinski02, Monroe2014}.
 To this end, great efforts have been devoted with various engineering technologies~\cite{Siverns2017a, Romaszko2020}.
 For example, microelectromechanical system (MEMS) techniques were employed to develop miniaturized ion traps~\cite{Wright2013, Hong2016, Lee2019a, Auchter2022a}, cryogenics offered a stable environment to the ions~\cite{Poitzsch1996, Labaziewicz08, Pagano2018}, and complementary metal-oxide semiconductor (CMOS) technology enabled high-resolution, repeatable production of the ion-trap hardware~\cite{Mehta2014, Stuart2019, Blain2021}.